-• Patients with a long-term condition received an annual review to check their health and medicines needs were being appropriately met.
-Multiple conditions were reviewed at one appointment, and consultation times were flexible to meet each patient's specific needs.
-For patients unable to visit the practice the practice nurse would carry out home visits.

-• The practice held regular meetings with the local district nursing team to discuss and manage the needs of patients with complex medical issues.
+- Patients with a long-term condition received an annual review to check their health and medicines needs were being appropriately met.
+Multiple conditions were reviewed at one appointment, and consultation times were flexible to meet each patient's specific needs. - The practice held regular meetings with the local district nursing team to discuss and manage the needs of patients with complex medical issues. - The practice is leading on design and rollout for the diabetes MDT to the other North West London CCG's. - The practice used a Virtual Lifestyle app called Ourpath to help patients manage conditions such as diabetes. - The practice focused on prevention through promotion of healthy lifestyles.